All Episodes

 All right.

-I didn't love his suit.
+I didn't love his suit he was wearing.

-The suit he was wearing, I thought was a mistake.
+I thought was a mistake.

-So I'll give uh I'll give one negative.
+So I'll give one negative.

-He wears good suits, just you know, not that day.
+Just, you know, not that day.

 Why would they do that?

-The way anybody who had who owns the debt, in other words, the people who are supposed to be paid, the way they can get rid of that debt is by selling the debt to somebody else who's in that right kind of business.
+The way anybody who owns the debt, in other words, the people who are supposed to be paid, the way they can get rid of that debt is by selling the debt to somebody else who's in that right kind of business.

 So they would have to deeply discount it for it to make sense at all.

-Um, but you have to keep in mind that a private entity probably can't be as successful garnishing wages.
+But you have to keep in mind that a private entity probably can't be as successful garnishing wages.

-So debt is worth more to the government than it is to private individuals, because the government can pretty much squeeze you until you pay.
+So debt is worth more to the government than it is to private individuals because the government can pretty much squeeze you until you pay.

-Private companies, they can squeeze you a lot, they can mess with your credit, etc., but probably can't force you to pay.
+They can mess with your credit, et cetera, but probably can't force you to pay.

 It's a little bit harder for a private entity.

-So that makes the value of the debt lower, because what they would be buying would be worth lower.
+So, that makes the value of the debt lower because what they would be buying would be worth lower.

-And maybe private entities could be more aggressive in the collecting, maybe they could be more innovative in how they handle the debt.
+Maybe they could be more innovative in how they handle the debt.

-So there's something there.
+So, there's something there.

-I I wouldn't, I wouldn't say that this is necessarily a good idea.
+I wouldn't say that this is necessarily a good idea.

-Uh, you'd have to know the details.
+You'd have to know the details.

 It's all in the details.